Baby Sleep Consultant in Singapore

 Bedtime feels long and drawn out, especially with older babies or toddlers.

-Many of these struggles aren’t caused by a lack of effort or consistency.
-Often, they stem from sleep timing that doesn’t match a child’s individual sleep needs — something generic schedules and wake-time charts don’t account for.
+Often, they come down to sleep timing that doesn’t quite match a child’s individual sleep needs — something generic schedules and wake-time charts can miss.

 Why Sleep Timing Matters